annotation/stam-tools/docs/fromxml.md

 ### textprefix  & textsuffix

-Whereas the `text` boolean extracts text from the XML text.
-The `textprefix` and `textsuffix` fields are used to insert text *before* respectively *after* the extracted text.
+Whereas the `text` boolean extracts text from the XML text, the `textprefix` and `textsuffix` fields are used to insert text *before* respectively *after* the extracted text.
 Consider the following example:

 ```toml